Am I eligible for a placement in France?

 All placements available in France are in primary and secondary schools.

 How much will I be paid?

-You should expect to earn around €964.88 per month gross, i.e., about €800 net (17 per cent social security deduction).
-Those in Outre-Mer will receive more (see just above).
+You should expect to earn around €964.88 per month gross.
+This amounts to approximately €800 net after social security deductions.
+Those allocated to Outre-mer will receive about 40% more due to a higher cost of living.
 You are also entitled to national healthcare.